Gothamist: Early history and other blogs

+The blog Gothamist, focused on New York City, was founded in 2003, by publisher Jake Dobkin and editor Jen Chung.
+In February 2005, Gothamist LLC launched Bostonist and Seattlest, adding Phillyist in June 2005.
+In January 2011, the co-editors of the Phillyist site announced that other commitments had moved them to reach an agreement with the Gothamist LLC publishers to let them shutdown the Philadelphia operation at month-end; in October 2011, the company decided to shutter the Bostonist website, noting that it was creating just 1% of its network-wide traffic.

-The namesake blog, Gothamist, focused on New York City, was founded in 2003, by publisher Jake Dobkin and editor Jen Chung.
-As of June 2014 other blogs operated by the company include LAist for Los Angeles, DCist for Washington, D.C., Chicagoist, and SFist for San Francisco in the United States, as well as Shanghaiist internationally.
-Bostonist for Boston ceased operation in 2011.
+As of June 2014, other news blogs operated by the company included LAist for Los Angeles, DCist for Washington, D.C., Chicagoist for Chicago, and SFist for San Francisco in the United States, as well as Londonist and Shanghaiist internationally.

 Canadian blog Torontoist was launched by the American company, but was transferred to the locally owned Ink Truck Media in April 2009, while retaining its "-ist" name and remaining affiliated with the Gothamist network.
 In March 2011, Torontoist was acquired from Ink Truck Media by St. Joseph Media, magazine publishing division of Canadian media giant St. Joseph Communications.
 As a result, the site was not affected by the Gothamist shutdown in 2017, and remained in operation until it was acquired by Daily Hive in 2019.

 In a similar fashion, in 2010 Londonist was transferred to the London-based startup LDN Creative.

 An estimate by Income.com in 2015 quoted the monthly revenue from Gothamist at $110,000.

 Shutdown

 In 2017, Gothamist and all related blogs were sold to Joe Ricketts, owner of DNAinfo.
 After the acquisition, Gothamist expunged from its archives a number of stories that had covered Ricketts critically.
-Regarding the removal of Ricketts related content from the site, Dobkin told Jezebel, "Just as Bloomberg doesn't cover Bloomberg, we don’t plan to cover Joe Ricketts and so we decided to take down our coverage of him.
+Regarding the removal of Ricketts related content from the site, Dobkin told Jezebel, "Just as Bloomberg doesn't cover Bloomberg, we don't plan to cover Joe Ricketts and so we decided to take down our coverage of him.
 No one asked us to do it.
 It was a decision made solely by Jen [Chung] and me."

 On November 2, 2017, Ricketts posted to both DNAinfo and the "-ist" network sites that both websites would immediately cease operations, a week after Gothamist writers voted to unionize with the Writers Guild of America, East.
 All content from all DNAinfo sites and all subsidiary sites were taken down.
 The next day, archives of the sites were returned to functionality.
 Ricketts's shutdown was criticized as being a mere act of retaliation after the two companies' workers had joined a union.
-In the aftermath of the shutdown, laid-off reporters for Gothamist stated that former owners Jake Dobkin and Jen Chung actively cooperated with Ricketts to discourage the union efforts, "It was textbook union-busting stuff."
+In the aftermath of the shutdown, laid-off Gothamist reporters stated that former owners Dobkin and Chung actively cooperated with Ricketts to discourage the union efforts, calling their actions "textbook union-busting stuff."